 Usually, squat rack height falls between 80-84 inches, while the tallest ones are 92-96 inches.
 However, the latter category is designed for 6'3" or above users who want to use the squat rack for pull-ups.
 The shortest squat racks are between 68-72 inches and are intended for people under 6 feet.

-For most lifters, an 8 ft ceiling is the absolute minimum for installing a compact rack, but it’s often not enough for comfortable pull-ups, especially if you are over 5'10".
-If you plan to do strict pull-ups or muscle-ups, aim for at least 8.5–9 ft of ceiling height whenever possible.
+For most lifters, an 8 ft ceiling is the absolute minimum for installing a compact rack, but it’s often not enough for comfortable pull-ups, especially if you are over 5 ft 10 in.
+If you plan to do strict pull-ups, aim for at least 8.5–9 ft of ceiling height whenever possible.
+Also measure lights, beams, garage door tracks, and openers since these can reduce usable height.

 Let's look at different rack sizes and their heights: